 Bee pollen feeds the young bees and larvae within the hive.
 The pollen is full of nutrients for the bees, so the bees collect pollen to feed their young.1

 Honey is stored and used by the bees when they can’t find food over the winter months.
 It is full of sugars and nutrients, which can help increase the bee energy levels.
-If the pollen isn’t consumed right away, the bees will allow it to ferment and it becomes bee “bread” for later.
+If the pollen isn’t consumed right away, the bees will allow it to ferment and it then becomes bee “bread” for later.

 Nutrients in Bee Pollen

-Bee pollen is full of nutrients that are shown to improve health and wellness.
+Bee pollen is full of nutrients that are shown to support health and wellness.
 Bee pollen pellets are easy to consume as a supplement, or you can add a bit to your food.
 Bee pollen is packed with essential nutrients like amino acids, antioxidants, minerals, vitamins, and enzymes.

 Bee pollen isn’t just a “superfood” – it’s actually a complete food source.
 You’ll find B vitamins, C, D, E, F, and K vitamins, folic acid, iron, and selenium, in a long list of around 100 nutrients.2